-A Sell Order is an authorization to administer antipsychotic medications involuntarily.
+A Sell Order is an authorization to administer medications involuntarily.
 In Sell v.
 United States, (539 U.S. 166 (2003)) the United States Supreme Court held that the Constitution allows the government to administer antipsychotic medications involuntarily to a mentally ill criminal detainee in order to render that defendant competent to stand trial for serious, but nonviolent crimes.
 (539 U.S. 169 (2003).

-In Washington, it is typically the responsibility of the treating psychiatrist to initiate Sell Hearing proceedings.
+In the State of Washington, it is the responsibility of the Treating Psychiatrist to initiate Sell Hearing proceedings.
 The process is typically as follows:

-- 1. If the defendant refuses medications, or has a pattern of inadequate medication compliance lasting at least a week, and it is the opinion of the treating psychiatrist that the defendant cannot be restored without medication, then the treating psychiatrist will send a letter to the court requesting a Sell Hearing (unless the court has indicated that a hearing has already been scheduled). - 2.
-If the defendant returns from the Sell Hearing (a) without an order for the forced administration of medication, and (b) the defendant continues to refuse to take medication, and (c) it is the opinion of the evaluators that the defendant will not be restored without medication compliance, a report will be submitted to the court indicating the clinically relevant information and rendering an opinion on the defendant's current capacities to stand trial. - 3.
-If the court grants a Sell Order, the treatment facility is authorized to administer involuntary medications as deemed necessary to support the patient becoming competent to stand trial.
+- If the defendant 1) refuses medications, or 2) has a pattern of inadequate medication compliance lasting at least a week, and it is the opinion of the treating psychiatrist that the defendant cannot be restored without medication, then the treating psychiatrist will send a letter to the court requesting a Sell Hearing (unless the Court has indicated that a hearing has already been scheduled). - 2.
+If the defendant returns from the Sell Hearing (a) without an order for the forced administration of medication, and (b) the defendant continues to refuse to take medication, and (c) it is the opinion of the evaluators that the defendant will not be restored without medication compliance, a report will be submitted to the court indicating the clinically relevant information and rendering an opinion on the defendant's current capacities to stand trial.